-The Silent or Abusive Calls to 9-1-1 Service offense in the state of Texas makes it a crime, when you know there is no real emergency, to call 9-1-1 or allow someone else to use your device to call 9-1-1 and make abusive statements or stay silent.
-Learn more detailed information about the Silent or Abusive Calls to 9-1-1 Service offense below.
+The Texas Silent or Abusive Calls to 9-1-1 Service law makes it a crime to call 9-1-1 or allow someone else to use your device to call 9-1-1 and make abusive statements or stay silent when you know there is no real emergency.

-Silent or Abusive Calls to 9-1-1 Service is classified in the Texas Penal Code under Title 9 “Offenses Against Public Order and Decency”, Chapter 42 “Disorderly Conduct and Related Offenses.”
+The Penal Code codifies the Texas Silent or Abusive Calls to 9-1-1 law under Title 9 “Offenses Against Public Order and Decency,” Chapter 42 “Disorderly Conduct and Related Offenses.”
+Learn more about the Texas offense of Silent or Abusive Calls to 9-1-1 Service below.

 What is the current Texas law about Silent or Abusive Calls to 9-1-1 Service?